tarantool/doc/doc/reference/configuration/configuration_reference.rst

 iproto
 ------

-The ``iproto`` section is used to configure parameters related to communicating to and between cluster instances.
+The ``iproto`` section is used to configure parameters related to :ref:`communicating to and between cluster instances <configuration_connections>` topic.

 ..
 NOTE::